 Indoor Rock Climbing at Elevation Place

 Though rock climbing isn’t for the faint of heart, you don’t have to put your life at risk clinging to a sheer rock face thousands of feet up to experience it.
 That’s just what they had in mind when they created Elevation Place – the place to go in Canmore to see what the climbing hype is all about.
-It’s also a great place for expert level climbers to practice their moves.
+It’s also a great place for expert level climbers to practice their moves in the off season.

 There are climbing areas suitable for nearly every age and physical ability; for those who have little or no experience, lessons are available.